-7.0 IMPLEMENTATION POLICIES:
+9.0 IMPLEMENTATION POLICIES

-7.1 Interpretation
+9.1 Interpretation:

-- 7.1.1 In order to provide for flexibility in the interpretation of the text and map of this chapter, it is intended that all figures, numbers and quantities be considered to be approximate only and not absolute, and that minor deviations may be permitted without amendments to this chapter, provided that they do not affect the intent of this chapter. - 7.1.2 Although this chapter establishes boundaries of land use designations, road alignments and service corridors, these elements may vary slightly provided that the intent of this chapter and the Official Plan is clearly respected."
+- 9.1.1 In order to provide for flexibility in the interpretation of the text and maps of this chapter, it is intended that all figures, numbers and quantities be considered to be approximate only and not absolute, and that minor changes may be permitted without amendments to this chapter, provided that they do not affect the intent of this chapter. - 9.1.2 Although Plate Number 67 together with the text of this chapter establishes boundaries of land use designations, and road alignments, these elements may vary slightly provided that the intent of this chapter and the Official Plan is clearly respected.